 DEVICES: Keepgo offers a hotspot device or a SIM card that you can use in your existing unlocked device.
 TEP Wireless only offers hotspots that you can BUY or RENT.
 I'm giving the win to Keepgo in this category because of their added ability to use my existing device.

-PRICE: Keepgo’s SIM Cards cost $49 and their WiFi Hotspots cost $99 with free shipping to 38 countries.
-Data is priced in bundles at $19 for 500MB, $35 for 1GB, $85 for 3GB, $119 for 5GB, and $219 for 10GB.
+PRICE: Keepgo's SIM Cards cost $49 and their WiFi Hotspots cost $99 with free shipping to 38 countries.
+Data is priced in bundles at $14 for 500MB, $26 for 1GB, $61 for 3GB, $88 for 5GB, and $165 for 10GB.
+Their new GoFi Europe USA Plan offers data at a flat rate of $8/GB in those regions.
+You can switch between the plans anytime.
 They do not offer device rentals or unlimited plans.
 You can RENT a Teppy for $8.95/day or BUY a Teppy for $129 and only pay for usage, or you can get a FREE Teppy for subscribing to their $99/month or $139/month plan.
-It’s tough to call a winner in this category because we’re not comparing apples to apples.
+It's tough to call a winner in this category because we're not comparing apples to apples.
 Keepgo charges per GB and TEP Wireless charges a flat daily or monthly rate.
 The benefit of Keepgo is that you can stretch your pre-paid gigabytes out over several days or weeks, so depending on your Internet usage, that might be a more cost effective solution.

 THROTTLING: Keepgo does not throttle your speeds at all since you are paying per gigabyte.
 TEP Wireless throttles your 4G speed past the allotment you pay for.
 Keepgo wins for never throttling 4G speeds – if you're willing to pay for that luxury.

 COVERAGE: Both companies offer worldwide coverage, however, Keepgo advertises a smaller coverage area by about 10 countries.
 You'll want to check each company's website for their specific coverage areas to determine whether or not those 10 countries matter to your travels.